 All parents want their children to do well in life; not just to survive in society but to excel.
 We prepare ourselves to be dutiful parents, and we prepare our children to give them the best for growing up.

-At what point does responsible parenthood and parental effort cross into hyper-parenting?
+At what point do responsible parenthood and parental effort cross into hyper-parenting?

 The level of parental anxiety today is higher than in our parent’s time as we live in an increasingly competitive society.
-There’s resources teaching how to analyse a baby’s cries, how to train for sleep in a variety of ways, whether your toddler is holding a pencil correctly.
-Flash cards and videos are available for babies to become a baby Einstein.
+There are resources teaching how to analyse a baby’s cries, how to train for sleep in a variety of ways, whether your toddler is holding a pencil correctly.
+Flashcards and videos are available for babies to become baby Einstein.
 There are even courses for babies to join to improve brain absorption and development from a few months old.